PAST

 McEvoy Foundation For The Arts | San Francisco, CA

 Illuminated Anthem (2018) was included in Next To You at McEvoy Foundation for the Arts—is a tribute to Lift Ev’ry Voice and Sing, a hymn that was written as a poem by James Weldon Johnson and set to music by his brother, J. Rosamond Johnson.
-Recalling the memories of singing this song in my childhood community, the metallic surfaces underscore the idea of illumination, noting the significance of the song for me personally, the Black Community, and to American history.
-The mirrored surfaces allow for reflection, both symbolically and literally: viewers see themselves reflected in the work and become part of a larger ‘community’ as they read the songs lyric.
-In many ways we are still searching for the harmonies of liberty.
+Recalling the memories of singing this song in her childhood community, the metallic surfaces underscore the idea of illumination, noting the significance of the song for Thomas, the Black Community, and to American history.
+The mirrored surfaces allow for reflection, both symbolically and literally: viewers see themselves reflected in the work and become part of a larger ‘community’ as they read the songs lyrics.

 The 2021 exhibition—drawn primarily from the McEvoy Family Collection—showcased modern and contemporary works that relate to song, dance, theatre, music, circus arts, film, and other art forms.